The Budget Backpacking Kit

 • I think it functions as a good minimalist list.
 As I wrote, “A better pack, sleeping bag, shelter, etc. within this lists’ framework will still leave you with a lightweight list with no extras.
 In other words, this is a good list to build upon for lightweight backpacking in general, I think.
 Part of what lightweight backpacking is not so much what you take, but rather it is what you do not take.”

 However, I realize this kit is not ideal and narrow in focus.
-Works well for prime three-season summer conditions (unless you purchase a better sleeping bag, for example).
+It works well for prime three-season summer conditions (unless you purchase a better sleeping bag, for example).
 As an aside, my original kit way back in 1996 was not much different from the $300 challenge kit (bargain external frame, bulky and cheap sleeping bag, old fleece), and I rather enjoyed myself.
-But I did upgrade, swap out, etc. as my experience, preferences, and budget dictate.
+But I did upgrade, swap out, etc., as my experience, preferences, and budget dictated.

 In 2012, I was asked to contribute a gear kit for my friend Liz Thomas’ course for Backpacker Magazine.
-The package was a step up from the $300 kit but not quite what I have now in some cases.
-There is a “better” pack shown, but still, suggest the M65 liner, for example.
-I called it the “dirt bagger deluxe” kit. 🙂
+The package was a step up from the $300 kit, but not quite what I have now in some cases.
+A “better” pack is shown, but still, suggest the M65 liner, for example.
+I called it the “dirtbagger deluxe” kit. 🙂

-The budget kit is not the lightest gear, or the most cutting edge.
+The budget kit is not the lightest gear or the most cutting-edge.
 But you’ll find the equipment to be light and functional overall without requiring a lot of legwork.
-The rule I imposed upon myself for this kit is that it has to be composed of items I can easily find; be it online, in a store, or in a typical person’s home as of Nov 2019.
+The rule I imposed upon myself for this kit is that it has to be composed of items I can easily find online, in a store, or in a typical person’s home as of March 2024.
 One-off clearance items or lucky finds would not work for this list.

-You’ll notice many links for REI and Amazon for a reason: REI is found almost everywhere now.
-And, with Amazon Prime, it is effortless to get a wide variety of goods.
-There is still a sprinkling of cottage gear makers, surplus, and discount stores, too.
-Frankly, that is how I shop as I like to get items online as much as possible.
+You’ll notice many links for REI and Amazon because REI is found almost everywhere now.
+With Amazon Prime, getting a wide variety of goods is effortless.
+There is still a sprinkling of cottage gear makers, surplus, and discount stores.
+Frankly, that is how I shop, as I like to get items online as much as possible.
 I will go to an individual store if I know the item will be less expensive (a fleece pullover, for example.
 Cheaper at Target or –gasp- Wally World versus other places).
-If you buy some gear such as long underwear or winter jackets off-season, the prices may be even less expensive.
+The prices may be even lower if you buy some gear such as long underwear or winter jackets off-season.

 So here’s my Budget Backpacking Kit.